Consequences if US reopens too Fast, says top govt expert

 The New York Times had earlier reported that Fauci would warn the country would see “needless suffering and death” if it rushed too quickly to re-open, but the remarks did not eventually feature in his opening address.

-There has been frequent speculation that Fauci´s forthright approach has irritated President Donald Trump, who has been accused of downplaying the dangers of the crisis as he rushes to restart the economy.

-Tuesday´s hearing was Fauci´s first appearance before Congress since Trump declared the coronavirus pandemic a national emergency on March 13.
+There has been frequent speculation that Fauci’s forthright approach has irritated President Donald Trump, who has been accused of downplaying the dangers of the crisis as he rushes to restart the economy.
+Tuesday’s hearing was Fauci’s first appearance before Congress since Trump declared the coronavirus pandemic a national emergency on March 13. – AFP